shashwatkathuria/Disaster-Safety-Web-App/README.md

-In all, the alertness and conciousness of the people and government agencies near the calamity area can help to broadcast the calamities like hurricanes and floods while earthquakes can also be known of by the same alongwith the help of the gyroscopic sensors and other sensors in a smartphone.
+In all, the alertness and conciousness of the people and government agencies near the calamity area can help to broadcast the calamities like hurricanes and floods while earthquakes can also be known of by the same alongwith the help of the gyroscopic sensor and accelerometer in a smartphone.

 ----------------------------------------------------------------------------------
 DETAILS